Tri-State Relay Service

 Choose the default line from the current working directory.
 Prefer the git repository or project name.
 Mention cross-project research in the message text instead of changing the line.

-Focus, Ready, and Mute
+Focus, Ready, and Live

 The app is designed to be quiet by default.

-Focus mode queues relays without speaking.
-Ready mode releases one relay, then returns to Focus.
-Mute prevents playback even if relays are queued.
+The three playback states are Focus, Ready, and Live.
+Focus queues relays without speaking.
+Ready releases one relay, then returns to Focus.
+Live keeps playing new relays automatically, grouped by line.

 relay list